mindspore-ai/docs/docs/lite/api/source_en/api_java/mscontext.md

 void setThreadAffinity(ArrayList<Integer> coreList)
 ```

 Set the thread lists to CPU cores, if two different `setThreadAffinity` are set for a single MSContext at the same time，only `coreList` will take effect and `mode` will not.
-Only valid for Lite.
 If MSContext is not initialized, this function will do nothing and output null pointer information in the log.

 - Parameters